Gordan Ciprić: Coaching career

-As a head coach, Ciprić led the Dinamo Zagreb youth team, Hrvatski Dragovoljac, HAŠK, and NK Zagreb.
-As assistant, he worked at Dinamo Zagreb, Croatia U21, NK Zagreb, Slaven Belupo, Kayserispor, Azerbaijan national team, Bosnia and Herzegovina national team, Denizlispor, and Olimpija Ljubljana.
+As manager, Ciprić led the Dinamo Zagreb youth team, Hrvatski Dragovoljac, HAŠK, and NK Zagreb.
+As assistant, he worked at Dinamo Zagreb, Croatia U21, NK Zagreb, Slaven Belupo, Kayserispor, Azerbaijan national team, Bosnia and Herzegovina national team, Denizlispor, Olimpija Ljubljana, Rudeš, and Montenegro national team.

 He was also the personal coach of footballer Robert Prosinečki when he was playing at Portsmouth and Standard Liège.
 From 2007 to 2012, he served as a scout of the Croatia national football team.
 He has also worked with many Croatian coaches such as Slaven Bilić, Ivo Šušak, and Nikola Jurčević.

 On 15 October 2012, it was confirmed that he would be the assistant manager of Prosinečki at Kayserispor.
 After leaving Kayserispor, he was appointed on 4 December 2014 as the assistant of Prosinečki at the Azerbaijan national team.
 On 27 October 2017, Prosinečki left the Azerbaijan national team together with his assistants.

 In January 2018, he was appointed as the assistant of Prosinečki at the Bosnia and Herzegovina national team.
 On 27 November 2019 it was confirmed that Prosinečki and his assistants would leave the national team after mutual agreement with the Football Association of Bosnia and Herzegovina.

 In December 2019, he was named the assistant manager of Prosinečki at Turkish Super Lig club Kayserispor.
 This was his second appointment at the club, as he was previously also the assistant of Prosinečki at Kayserispor from 2012 to 2014.
 In August 2020, Prosinečki decided not to extend his contract with Kayserispor due to the club's transfer policy for next season, so he and his assistants left the club.

 In August 2020, four days after leaving Kayserispor, he was named the assistant manager of Prosinečki at Turkish Super Lig club Denizlispor.
 On 24 November, he left Denizlispor together with Prosinečki after his resignation.

-In March 2022, he was named the assistant of Prosinečki at Slovenian PrvaLiga club Olimpija Ljubljana.
+In March 2022, he was named assistant manager to Prosinečki at Slovenian PrvaLiga club Olimpija Ljubljana.

+In February 2024, he and Prosinečki took charge of the Montenegro national team.